clarkgrubb/data-tools/README.md

     $ ruby -e 'puts "\u03bb"'

-The *data tools* provide `dt utf8-category` and `dt utf8-script`, which summarize the characters by general category and script:
+The *data tools* provide `utf8-category` and `utf8-script`, which summarize the characters by general category and script:

-    echo 'It is greater than ∞!' | dt utf8-category -l 1	Control
+    echo 'It is greater than ∞!' | utf8-category -l
+    1	Control
     14	Lowercase_Letter
     1	Uppercase_Letter
     5	Other_Punctuation
     1	Math_Symbol

-    $ echo 'αλφα βητα foo bar' | dt utf8-script
+    $ echo 'αλφα βητα foo bar' | utf8-script
     4	Common
     8	Greek
     6	Latin